hyperledger-archives/sawtooth-core/docs/source/transaction_family_specifications/settings_transaction_family.rst

 Overview
 =========

-The settings transaction family provides a methodology for storing on-chain configuration settings.
+The Settings transaction family provides a methodology for storing on-chain configuration settings.

 The settings stored in state as a result of this transaction family play a